CartoDB/web-sdk/docs/guides/01-getting-started.md

 #### Add basemap and set properties

-Once you have a `div` for your map, you can use the createMap (ToDO Add link to reference) helper.
+Once you have a `div` for your map, you can use the `carto.viz.createMap` (ToDO Add link to reference) helper.
 If no parameters are specified, it will create a map with the following defaults:

 * Placed within a container with id="map"
 * Using CARTO Positron basemap
 * Centered on (0,0) coordinates
-* Using zoom level 1.
+* Using zoom level 1 (whole world)

 Please go to the API reference to see the full list of parameters that you can specify.